Ireland's 'brutally misogynistic culture' saw the death of 9,000 children in mother and baby homes, report finds - KESQ

 Tens of thousands went through other state-run hospitals and private institutions and “suffered the same fate,” she said.

-Having since had a brief glimpse of the report’s summary on Wednesday, Lohan said that survivors were left feeling underwhelmed by the apparent lack of attention to the major topics and that some survivors now felt that their evidence was disbelieved as the Commission had dismissed certain allegations, citing lack of evidence.
+Having since had a brief glimpse of the report’s summary on Tuesday, Lohan said that survivors were left feeling underwhelmed by the apparent lack of attention to the major topics and that some survivors felt their evidence had been disbelieved as the Commission had dismissed certain allegations, citing lack of evidence.

 While the report documented the testimony of women who detailed torture and beatings, it said that “there is no doubt that women in mother and baby homes were subjected to emotional abuse but there is very little evidence of physical abuse and no evidence of sexual abuse.”

-Note: Correction: This story has been updated to reflect that several public statements about the report were released on Tuesday, not Wednesday.